mimersql/MimerPy/doc/introduction.rst

 Python Database API specfication `PEP 249`_.

 The adapter allows the user to access the powerful tools and advantages of Mimer SQL through Python.
-MimerPy is implemented as a CPython wrapper of the `Mimer SQL C API`_.
+MimerPy uses `ctypes` to do dynamic binding to the `Mimer SQL C API`_.

-To use MimerPy, there is a minimum requirement of Python 3.5 or newer and it is dependent on the `Mimer SQL C API`_.
+To use MimerPy, there is a minimum requirement of Python 3.6 or newer and it is dependent on the `Mimer SQL C API`_.

 The Mimer SQL C API is a discrete C API that comes with Mimer SQL.
 The